 Such forbearances are typically granted in one-year or shorter increments with a three-year cap on the collective duration of the forbearance.

-Mandatory administrative forbearance must be granted to a federal education loan borrower for the following circumstances:
+Mandatory administrative forbearance must be granted to a federal student loan borrower for the following circumstances:

 If a borrower qualifies for forbearance due to military mobilization, the borrower must provide the lender with documentation of the military mobilization.
 However, the Higher Education Relief Opportunities for Students (HEROES) Act of 2003 (P.L.
 108-76) grants a one-year exception to the documentation requirement (plus three months following this period) if requested by the borrower, a member of the borrower’s family or another reliable source.
 Documentation of the borrower’s military mobilization must be supplied to receive a forbearance beyond this one-year period.

-The federal education loan holder may apply for administrative forbearance to cover the following circumstances:
+The federal student loan holder may apply for administrative forbearance to cover the following circumstances: